Written by Ronald Wilkerson & Jean Louise Matthias and André Bormanis

 After Tuvok is done, Neelix says he wants to have a drink with his friend.
 When they’re alone, Wix reveals that his client—the Kolaati—are pissed that he lost the drugs.
 They’re threatening to kill Wix unless he supplies them with some of Voyager’s warp plasma.

 Reluctantly, Neelix agrees.
 He talks with Paris about the circumstances that led to his imprisonment, and Paris says that it all happened because he lied—if he’d told the truth in the first place, all would’ve been well, but he lied and covered it up, and that was why he went to New Zealand.
 Neelix then goes to engineering to steal the warp plasma, but finds he can’t do it.

 And then Bahrat arrests Chakotay and Paris because they were seen talking to Sutok.
 Janeway and Tuvok are livid, as this is the most circumstantial of evidence, and Janeway insists that Tuvok be present for any interrogation.

 Neelix and Wix then go to Bahrat with an audacious plan: the truth.
-The Folaati have been operating under Bahrat’s nose for ages.
-They’ll give him the Folaati boss, Tosin, if they get to go free for killing Sutok, which was in self-defense.
+The Kolaati have been operating under Bahrat’s nose for ages.
+They’ll give him the Kolaati boss, Tosin, if they get to go free for killing Sutok, which was in self-defense.
 Bahrat agrees, and also provides them with warp plasma, which isn’t as pure as Voyager’s, but will do.